MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ---

+### Upload the flow and create a run

 # [Azure CLI](#tab/cli)

-Prepare the `run.yml` to define the config for this flow run in cloud.
+Prepare the *run.yml* file to define the configuration for this flow run in the cloud.

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/Run.schema.json